About the Chancellor

 - receive and review information on suggested candidates

-Members of the University Community are invited to submit their suggestions for possible canidates for University Chancellor to email@example.com by January 3, 2017.
-When doing so, please consult the Guiding Documents, found below, for reference.
+Members of the University Community were invited to submit their suggestions for possible canidates for University Chancellor by January 3, 2017.

 Position Profile for the Chancellor – University of Guelph